Nakagin Capsule Tower: Timeless Architectural Beauty

 The uncertain future of the Nakagin Capsule Tower

 If we allow the Nakagin capsule tower demolition, it will be our failure as a fraternity.
 Is it not the government’s prerogative to preserve such significant works that mark the events of history?
-If no heed is paid in this regard the future of heritage structures would be adversely affected.
-This would imply that art and architecture are no longer cared for.
+If no heed is paid, the future of heritage structures would be adversely affected.
+It would also imply the devaluation of iconic art and architecture.
 Demolition of the Nakagin Tower will also lead to demolitions of ideologies, art, and history.
 If the responsible stakeholders of Tokyo or Japan now fail to channel Nakagin’s future to a better path, soon will be a day when every architectural wonder will pose the same threat.

 A ray of Hope